winwisely99/web/resources/website/content/en/post/autumn-for-nevada.markdown

-## GetCourage has partnered with Autumn Zemke to help take back Nevada.
+## GetCourageNow has partnered with Autumn Zemke to help take back Nevada.

-## What is GetCourage?
-GetCourage is an app designed to help you:
+## What is GetCourageNow?
+GetCourageNow is an app designed to help you:

   * ## Identify important campaigns convenient to your location